DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 - System packages can (and should be) be signed, ensuring they are from trusted sources at install time.
-- After installation the installed contents can be verified to be unchanged as well.
+- After package installation, the installed content integrity can be verified to be intact and unchanged as well.

 !!! note annotate "Reference"